UMiamiLibraries/courses-and-workshops/Data-Management-Seminar-Series/syllabus.md

 - Understand federal policy context for data management and sharing
 - Explain the data lifecycle with attention to understanding “data” and “management”
 - Critically evaluate existing Data Management Plans
-- Able to identify key elements in a Data Management Plan
+- Be able to identify key elements in a Data Management Plan
 - Outline a data management plan for your research

 > [Slides](slides/slides_01.html)